 Yorkshire County Cricket Club has appointed Stephen Vaughan, formerly of Premiership rugby union club Wasps, as its new chief executive.

-Vaughan officially begins the role today (Monday) and joins Yorkshire after three years at Wasps Group, which he joined in August 2019 as chief executive of sports businesses.
+Vaughan will officially begin the role on November 7 and joins after three years at Wasps Group, which he joined in August 2019 as chief executive of sports businesses.

 He became group chief executive in 2020, with additional responsibility for venues, overseeing the naming-rights deal for the Coventry Building Society Arena and the return of Championship football club Coventry City to the stadium.